-Dr. Wayne A. Schroeder teaches Defense Strategy, Planning and Budgeting, Bilateral Security Agreements, and International Organizations and Multilateral Diplomacy at The Institute of World Politics.
-Dr. Schroeder is also a Nonresident Senior Fellow, Transatlantic Security Initiative, with the Scowcroft Center for Strategy and Security at the Atlantic Council.
-He teaches as an Adjunct Professor in International Relations, Comparative Politics and American Government at Marymount University and is President of the Schroeder Defense Group LLC.
-He has had a 40-year career in Washington, D.C. with service in government, industry, public policy, the military, and higher education.
+Dr. Wayne A. Schroeder teaches Defense Strategy, Planning and Budgeting, U.S. Bilateral Security Agreements, and International Organizations and Multilateral Diplomacy at The Institute of World Politics.
+He has also conducted directed studies on defense and security-related topics and served on IWP’s 2019 Curriculum Review Committee.
+Dr. Schroeder also teaches as a Fleet Seminar Professor for the Naval War College’s Theater Security Decision Making course in Washington, D.C., and as an Adjunct Professor for Marymount University, where he has taught Global Security, American Foreign Policy, International Relations, Comparative Politics, Politics of Western Europe, and American Government.
+He has had a 43-year career in Washington, D.C. with service in government, industry, public policy, the military, and higher education.

 An H.B.
-Earhart Foundation Fellow, Dr. Schroeder received his Ph.D. in International Relations from the University of Southern California in 1981, with a specialization in Defense and Strategic Studies.
-He earned an M.A. in Political Science from Portland State University (1976), and also graduated from the University of Oregon (1974), receiving a B.A. in Political Science.
-Long committed to the future of higher education, Dr. Schroeder was a member of the Board of Visitors of Mary Washington College (1995-99).
-Dr. Schroeder is an Associate Member of the Foreign Policy Research Institute (FPRI), and a member of the Economics of National Security Association, the U.S. Naval Institute, the Alexander Hamilton Society, and the Eisenhower Foundation.
+Earhart Foundation Fellow, Dr. Schroeder received his Ph.D. in International Relations from the University of Southern California in 1981, specializing in Defense and Strategic Studies.
+He earned an M.A. in Political Science from Portland State University (1976), and graduated from the University of Oregon with a B.A. in Political Science (1974).
+Long committed to viewpoint diversity in higher education, Dr. Schroeder is a member of Heterodox Academy.
+He also served as a member of the Board of Visitors of Mary Washington College from 1995-99.

 Wayne Schroeder is married to Deborah Fell and resides in Bethesda, MD.
 He has three children, Eric, Gretchen, and Grace, and three grandchildren, Carson, Ava, and Evelyn.